 Together these three languages are known as Goidelic Celtic or Q-Celtic.
 Other languages bearing a much more distant relationship are Welsh (Cymraeg), Cornish (Kernowek) and Breton (Brezhoneg).
 These latter languages are known collectively as P-Celtic.

 The language was in dire straights with many people believing as Daniel O Connell did, that Irish was a backward language.
 They ignored its rich literary tradition.
 Then the Gaelic League (Conradh na Gaeilge) came into being.
-It was founded by Douglas Hyde and Eoin Mac Neill in1893 with the express purpose of trying to revive the language and preserve the music, culture and literature of Ireland.
-They produced a weekly newspaper, An Claidheamh Soluis, organised Irish classes and organised dances throughout the country.
+It was founded by Douglas Hyde and Eoin Mac Neill in1893 with the express purpose of trying to revive the language and preserve the music, culture, and literature of Ireland.
+They produced a weekly newspaper, An Claidheamh Soluis, organized Irish classes and organized dances throughout the country.

 By 1905 there were over 500 Gaelic League Branches in Ireland.
 They also were successful in having Irish included in Primary and Secondary School curriculum.
 It was also compulsory for matriculation at the National University of Ireland.

 After the foundation of the Irish Free State in 1922, Irish went into a new phase, albeit a negative one.
 The new government started to force the language upon the people.
 They used poor teaching methods and made the language compulsory in schools and for all civil servants.
 Many people took an active dislike to the language due to the heavy handed manner that was used in trying to promote it.
 In the 1950’s and 1960’s a new standardised version of the language An Caighdeán Oifigiul was introduced in order to simplify the spelling of Irish making it easier for English speakers to learn Irish.
 The Caighdeán was also looked on as a bridge between the dialects.